Monthly Calendar of Activities

 Roses: Continue regular feeding; keep evenly moist.
 Wash off the foliage every few days to reduce dust and mildew.

-Trees: Fertilize Citrus and apply iron.
+Trees: Fertilize citrus and apply iron.
 Protect stone fruits

 from birds.